Cue Cards Samples with band 8 answers

 Introduction:

-We all love to purchase luxury items sometimes to make our life comfortable and better, and I am not an exception to this trend.
+We all love to purchase luxury items sometimes to make our lives comfortable and better, and I am not an exception to this trend.
 However, sometimes we regret buying expensive things that we do not need.
 Today, I will talk about an expensive item that I regret buying.

 What expensive item it was:

-The expensive item that I bought was an expensive watch.
+The item that I bought was an expensive watch.
 I bought it two years ago from a well-known brand's store.
 The watch was quite expensive, and I spent a significant amount of money on it.

 When you bought it:

-I bought it in 2019, just after getting my first job.
+I bought it in 2023, just after getting my first job.
 I had saved a good amount of money and wanted to buy something that I could use for a long time.
 I saw that watch on a store shelf and instantly fell in love with it.
 The salesperson told me all the features, and I was impressed by the watch's quality and style.

 Why you bought it: